How bioactive is our whey protein? The results are in!

 From helping with immune function, to inflammation and infection fighting, you can read more on the apparent upsides of consuming these bioactive proteins here, and for a more in-depth read also here.
 I can’t verify the validity of the studies cited in these articles, but they make for an interesting read nevertheless.

-We’ve finally found a lab that can test for some of the better known bioactive protein fractions, so we sent them samples of both our organic whey protein concentrate and organic whey protein isolate....and....*drumroll*....here are the results!
+We’ve finally found a lab that can test for some of the better known bioactive protein fractions, so we sent them a sample of our unflavoured organic whey protein....and....*drumroll*....here are the results!

 Alpha Lactalbumin